EGO4D/docs/docs/challenge.md

 Other Ego4D challenges which are not part of CVPR 2024 workshop remain open on EvalAI website for submissions but are not eligible for prizes.

-## **EgoExo4D challenges**

-Ego-Exo4D is a diverse, large-scale multi-modal multi view video dataset and benchmark challenge.
-Ego-Exo4D centers around simultaneously-captured ego-centric and exocentric video of skilled human activities (e.g., sports, music, dance, bike repair).

-Here are the specific teaser challenge tracks we will host at this year CVPR EgoVis workshop:

-* [Ego-Pose Body](https://eval.ai/web/challenges/challenge-page/2245/overview): Given an egocentric video, estimate the 3D body pose of the camera-wearer.
-Specifically, predict the 3D position of the 17 annotated body joints for each frame.

-* [Ego-Pose Hands](https://eval.ai/web/challenges/challenge-page/2249/overview): Estimate the 3D locations of the defined hand joints for visible hand(s).
-Specifically, estimate the (x,y,z) coordinates of each joint in the egocentric coordinate frame.

 <!-- ### Privacy:

 * Beyond these challenges, we will launch a privacy-oriented challenge in the coming weeks, specifically calling for novel and impactful plans using annotations and data from the Ego4D AV and Social benchmarks for privacy-preserving research.  -->